tagalogy/tagalogy.github.io/README.md

 - App Store: (Will be available soon)

 ## Installation
-_This instruction is for those who wish to modify a fork of this project._
+_This instruction is for those who wish to contribute or modify a fork of this project._

 This project is tested on NodeJS v10.16.3+ and NPM v6.9.0+, install it at [nodejs.org](https://nodejs.org/).
-Run the following code at command line interface, make sure the current directory is on the repository.
+You need to have a fork if this project as well.
+Run the following code at command line interface, make sure the current directory is on the project.
 ```
 npm install
 npm start